rcoder/sql_tutorial/README.md

 _modelling_ or _schema design_.

 You can get data in and out of your databases via _queries_.
-Most people write queries using a (semi-)standardized language called _Structured Query Language_ (_SQL_).
+Most people write queries using a semi-standardized language called _Structured Query Language_ (_SQL_).
 Even when you're using a tool that provides an alternate front-end view of your queries, odds are it's converting them to SQL behind the scenes.

 ## Getting Started ##

 As we previously mentioned, the SQLite database tool is already installed on OS X and most Linux systems.
-If you are running Winddows you can download a copy from the [download page](http://sqlite.org/download.html) or use a [web-based demo console](http://kripken.github.io/sql.js/GUI/).
+If you are running Windows you can download a copy from the [download page](http://sqlite.org/download.html) or use a [web-based demo console](http://kripken.github.io/sql.js/GUI/).